-"Notwithstanding anything contained in section 309 of the Indian Penal Code any person who attempts to commit suicide shall be presumed, unless proved otherwise, to have severe stress and shall not be tried and punished under the said Code."37
+"Notwithstanding anything contained in section 309 of the Indian Penal Code any person who attempts to commit suicide shall be presumed, unless proved otherwise, to have severe stress and shall not be tried and punished under the said Code."51

-Significantly, with this being mental healthcare legislation, it goes further than simply decriminalising suicide and legislates that the state must "provide care, treatment and rehabilitation to a person, having severe stress and who attempted to commit suicide".38 However, this approach to decriminalising suicide is not without complications.
-In the India example, there is serious issue with police often continuing to arrest or harass and charge those who have unsuccessfully attempted suicide under Section 309 due to a lack of awareness of the MHCA.39 While the charges will be dropped, it often means that those arrested are unlikely to receive the immediate support and treatment mandated under the Act.
-Recently, the Supreme Court of India asked the federal Government to clarify the situation.
+Significantly, with this being mental healthcare legislation, it goes further than simply decriminalising suicide and legislates that the state must "provide care, treatment and rehabilitation to a person, having severe stress and who attempted to commit suicide".52 Even so, serious issues persisted.
+The police, lacking an of awareness of the MHCA, often continued to arrest or harass and charge those who had attempted suicide under Section 309.53 In July 2024, the Indian government adopted the Bharatiya Nyaya Samhita (BNS) which replaced the colonial era Indian Penal Code, completely removing Section 30954.
+While the latest data on suicide response under the BNS was not available at the time of publishing this report, this new legal code might change things for the better.